1757WestwoodRobotics/prog-docs/src/tools/python/datatypes/lists.md

 List `=`
 ---

 So far we've seen that the assignment statement `=` copies the contents of one variable into the other.
-This is true for immutable types, whose internal attributes we cannot modify like we can with lists (i.e. we can't do `x[0]` for an int).
+This is true for ints, strings, bools, and floats.

 However, variables for lists store a pointer to where we can find the actual list in memory, and the `=` statement changes the pointer as opposed to copying the list's contents.
 The following example illustrates this: